 Handmade Dmplings, Dishes Cooked To Order

-I find the Guo Tie comparable as well, and liked it crispy thin skin, especially wonderful when dipped in chilli sauce and paired with ginger in vinegar.
+I found the Guo Tie comparable as well, and liked its crispy thin skin, especially wonderful when dipped in chilli sauce and paired with ginger in vinegar.

 The La Mian with Fried Bean Sauce ($3.50) is also worth a shot, with minced meat bean sauce drizzled liberally over the freshly cooked noodles.

-The stall’s reasonable prices and quality make this a popular tall, with one of the longest line I have observed during dinner time.
+The stall’s reasonable prices and quality make this a popular stall, with one of the longest lines here I have observed during dinner time.

 Old Punggol Satay

 Opening Hours: 4pm – 8pm (Mon – Fri), 12pm – 8pm (Sat – Sun)

 Originally located in Punggol, the stall was closed for some time until the son of the original owners decided to restart the family business.

 The stall sells chicken, pork, mutton satays as well as ketupats at a decent price of $0.60, a hard find in Singapore these days.